erick22js/peg-grammar/README.md

 # PegGrammar
-This is my own version of Peg grammar parser with custom details
+This is my own version of Peg grammar parser with some custom details